sleak-lbl/weekly-emails/items/ecpwebinar.md

-### IDEAS-ECP Webinar on Leading Open Source Projects on September 15
+### IDEAS-ECP Webinar on Leading Open Source Projects on Wednesday!

 The next webinar in the
-[Best Practices for HPC Software Developers](http://ideas-productivity.org/events/hpc-best-practices-webinars/) series is entitled "What I learned from 20 Years of Leading Open Source Projects" and will take place **Wednesday, September 15, 2021, at 11:00 am Pacific time (note one hour later than usual).**
+[Best Practices for HPC Software Developers](http://ideas-productivity.org/events/hpc-best-practices-webinars/) series is entitled "What I learned from 20 Years of Leading Open Source Projects" and will take place **this Wednesday, September 15, 2021, at 11:00 am Pacific time (note one hour later than usual).**

 In this webinar, Wolfgang Bangerth (Colorado State University) shares lessons